AFIT-R/afit-r.github.io/datawrangling/module-7.md

    - [Manging data frames](dataframes)
    - [Managing tibbles](tibbles)

-2. __How to make your data "tidy":__ Most functions require your data to be well organized and in a specific format.
+2. __How to make your data "tidy":__ Putting our focus back on data frames, most functions require your data frame to be well organized and in a specific format.
 This may require you to manipulate the structure of your data (i.e. long vs. wide data) so that it is properly organized for the next activity.
 Read and work through [Chapter 12: Tidy Data](http://r4ds.had.co.nz/tidy-data.html) to learn how to organize your data the "tidy" way.

 <hr>